 “No hidden fees!”

-What kind of hidden costs could you run into?
+Hidden costs exist everywhere.
+CRM software is no exception.
+So what kind of hidden costs could you run into?

 - A premium add-on you thought was included